AntonellaRech/dncs-lab/README.md

 ### SWITCH

-In the file "switch.sh" these lines allow to use the openvswitch command lines properly.
+In file "switch.sh" these lines allow to use the openvswitch command lines properly.
 ```
 apt-get install -y tcpdump
 apt-get install -y openvswitch-common openvswitch-switch apt-transport-https ca-certificates curl software-properties-common
 ```
-I configured the file with this line ```sudo ovs-vsctl add-br switch-1``` to create a bridge in the switch database then with this ```sudo ovs-vsctl add-port switch-1 enp0s8``` i binded an interface to a bridge and adding a tag to convert ports into access port on specified VLAN.
+I configured the file with this line ```sudo ovs-vsctl add-br switch-1``` to create a bridge in the switch database then with this ```sudo ovs-vsctl add-port switch-1 enp0s8``` i binded an interface to a bridge and added a tag to convert ports into access port on specified VLAN.
+For example in this one ```sudo ovs-vsctl add-port switch-1 enp0s9 tag="1"``` there is an access port connected to interface enp0s9 that is identified with tag 1.
-So the interface enp0s9 is connected to the host-a while the interface enp0s10 is connected to the host-b and the interface enp0s8 is connected to router-1.
+In my case the interface enp0s9 is connected to the host-a while the interface enp0s10 is connected to the host-b and the interface enp0s8 is connected to router-1.
 The switch is now operating between the two host and the router-1.

 ```
 export DEBIAN_FRONTEND=noninteractive